iBurnApp/iBurn-iOS/README.md

 * Rewrite FTS search to use YapDatabaseSearchResultsView
 * Show favorites on map after yapdb view loading is complete instead of waiting until retry on viewWillAppear
 * Refactor BRCMapViewController so annotation-loading code is shared between data types
+* Add ability for user to add their own notes to camps, art, events

 ## Contributing